A Level Set Theory for Neural Implicit Evolution under Explicit Flows: Discussion

 Our work formulates a level-set evolution method for parametrically defined implicit surfaces.
-Unlike previous work, the proposed method is in agreement with the level-set theory.
-It does not require surface extraction to be differentiable and can be used to apply a variety of mesh-based algorithms to neural implicit surfaces.
-Although the surface deformation is as dictated by the flow field, the corresponding implicit function may not retain gradient characteristics during evolution, \eg, an SDF may not remain an SDF.
+It does not require surface extraction to be differentiable and can be used to apply mesh algorithms to neural implicit surfaces.
+We expect the proposed method to be particularly useful for inverse problems.
+We showcase one example of joint recovery of geometry, material and lighting from multi-view images in Fig.~\ref{fig:joint_recovery}, where we use our surface evolution method along with components from~\cite{munkberg2021}.
+Although the surface deformation is as dictated by the flow field, the corresponding implicit function may not retain gradient characteristics during evolution.
 This could become a pertinent problem for algorithms like sphere tracing~\cite{hart96} which require reliable distance queries, and is an interesting avenue for future research.
-We hope that this work encourages further inquiry into recent work on geometry optimization and brings light to some of the elegant methods in computer vision and graphics developed in the pre-deep-learning era.
+We hope this work encourages further inquiry into recent work on geometry optimization by drawing connections to methods in computer vision and graphics developed in the pre-deep-learning era.